jphilapy/portfolio-project/README.md

 dependency injection.

 The MVC is a bit rough around the edges.
-Although I have used Laravel and Codeigniter, and tinkered with others, I have never attempted to assemble one from scratch, for learning purposes.
+Although I have used Laravel and Codeigniter, and tinkered with others, I have never attempted to assemble one from, mostly, scratch. *For learning purposes.*

 ### Setup

-necessary sql files are located in the res directory
+1. Necessary sql files are located in the res directory
+2. See .env.example to make your .env file.
+Configure it with the relevant details
+3. Run: **composer install**

-To run: **php -S localhost:8000**
+4. Run server: **php -S localhost:8000**

 ### Common Error Messages